spotinst/help/src/docs/elastigroup/tools-integrations/mesosphere.md

 ## Step 6

-Expand the “Outputs” and “Resources” sections.
+Expand the `Outputs` and `Resources` sections.

 ## Step 7

-Now let's get the Master's external IP address, go back to “Resources” from step 6.
+Now let's get the Master's external IP address, go back to `Resources` from step 6.

-1. Scroll down to “ElasticLoadBalancer” and click on the link.
+1. Scroll down to `ElasticLoadBalancer` and click on the link.
-2. Click on the “Instances” tab and then click on the instance ID for the master.
+2. Click on the `Instances` tab and then click on the instance ID for the master.
 3. Copy the public IP of the master into a text editor for later.
 4. You should see two security groups for the master, click on the MasterSecurityGroup.
 5. In the Security Group console, add a new inbound TCP rule for the MasterSecurityGroup as shown below.
 (Inbound Custom TCP Rule for port 5050 and the [whitelist IPs](administration/api/whitelist-ips.md).)